SEO and User-Generated Content: Tips to Avoid Duplicate Content Issues

 The legacy of forums and review platforms: duplicate content in action

-Identify the real sources of duplication for the user
+Identify the real sources of duplication on the user side

-Before deploying any canonical beacons, it is essential to understand where the phenomenon comes from.
+Before deploying any canonical tag, it is essential to understand where the phenomenon comes from.
 Two scenarios predominate:

-On review sites, a laudatory comment ("Excellent service, I recommend!") reappears word for word in thousands of hotel descriptions.
-The same problem occurs on marketplaces when sellers copy the official product description into their own "Description" field.
-The Panda algorithm (2011) targeted precisely this pattern: Google penalised the repetition of identical short extracts rather than complete duplication.
-It was no longer just a question of plagiarism, but of added value for the web user.
+On review sites, a glowing comment («Excellent service, I recommend it!) reappears word for word in thousands of hotel listings.
+The same problem occurs on marketplaces when sellers copy the official product sheet into their own «Description field.
+The Panda algorithm (2011) specifically targeted this pattern: Google penalized the repetition of identical short excerpts rather than full duplication.
+It was no longer only a matter of plagiarism, but of added value for the user.

-A duplication audit should combine three types of tool: internal crawl, log analysis and semantic intelligence platform.
+A duplication audit must combine three types of tools: internal crawl, log analysis, and a semantic intelligence platform.

-1. Internal crawling: software such as Screaming Frog, OnCrawl or Botify calculate the similarity rate by shingling.
-An alert of 80 % means that two URLs have four out of five identical sentences.
+1. Internal crawl: software such as Screaming Frog, OnCrawl or Botify calculate the similarity rate using shingling.
+An alert at 80 % means that two URLs have four sentences out of five identical.

-2. Logs: examining the frequency of Googlebot hits shows which pages "cost the most in crawl budget.
-A peak on almost empty URLs suggests that there is not enough unique value to justify this crawl.
+2. Logs: examining the frequency of Googlebot hits shows which pages «cost” the most in crawl budget.
+A spike on nearly empty URLs suggests there isn’t enough unique value to justify this crawling.

-3. Semantics: with Google Search Console, the "Alternative pages with appropriate canonical tag" report indirectly indicates where Google has chosen to merge the signal.
-Coupled with a third-party tool (Sistrix, Semrush, Ahrefs), you can see the queries on which performance drops each time a duplicate appears.
+3. Semantics: with Google Search Console, the report «Alternative pages with appropriate canonical tag indirectly indicates where Google has chosen to consolidate the signal.
+Coupled with a third-party tool (Sistrix, Semrush, Ahrefs), you can visualize the queries on which performance drops every time a duplicate appears.

-Whether it's a niche forum or an international marketplace, the following solutions are non-negotiable.
+Whether it’s a niche forum or an international marketplace, the following solutions stand out as a non-negotiable foundation.

-It directs Google to the "main" version.
+It points Google to the «main” version.
 The trap: declaring too many canonicals.
-At the end of 2019, Etsy unwittingly pointed 800,000 product files to a generic URL, dissipating their LONGTAIL.
-Better to remember the rule: only on pages with 90 identical %, never to redirect completely different content.
+Etsy, at the end of 2019, inadvertently pointed 800,000 product pages to a generic URL, diluting their LONGTAIL.
+Better to remember the rule: only on pages that are 90 % identical, never to redirect totally different content.

-When a user leaves an identically multiplied review, the page may remain accessible for the user experience but not be indexed.
-Amazon uses this signal on variants of records that can only be distinguished by colour.
-This avoids the "thin content" effect, which is atypical but dangerous on sites with millions of URLs.
+When a user leaves a review duplicated identically, the page can remain accessible for the user experience but not be indexed.
+Amazon uses this signal on listing variants that differ only by color.
+This avoids the «thin content effect, atypical but dangerous on sites with millions of URLs.

 Managing pagination and URL parameters

-Very long discussions (20,000 comments on YouTube) need to be broken down.
-Google now recommends infinite scrolling coupled with URLs such as ?page=2 made accessible using SSR (server-side rendering).
-Add rel="next" / prev if you have an older CMS; otherwise, a single canonical to the main page will suffice.
-The typical error: each page 2, 3, 4 contains 90 % of page 1 (header, navigation, rules).
-Without isolation of the UGC zone in the DOM, the duplication is structural.
+Very long discussions (20,000 comments on YouTube) require splitting.
+Google now recommends infinite scroll coupled with URLs of the type ?page=2 made accessible in SSR (server-side rendering).
+Add rel="next" / prev if you have an older CMS; otherwise, a single canonical to the main page is enough.
+The typical mistake: each page 2, 3, 4 contains 90 % of page 1 (header, navigation, rules).
+Without isolating the UGC area in the DOM, duplication is structural.

 Tags hreflang and local versions

-When the community contributes in several languages, associate each URL with its variant.
-The absence of hreflang cost Wikipedia 7 % of visibility in Spain in 2015, before the foundation imposed the tag on every translated article.
+When the community contributes in multiple languages, link each URL to its variant.
+The absence of hreflang cost Wikipedia 7 % in visibility in Spain in 2015, before the foundation imposed the tag on every translated article.

 Editorial moderation and community guidelines

-Technology is only part of the solution.
-Without a clear charter, users will reproduce what they know.
-Here are three key points:
+Technology is only one part of the solution.
+Without a clear charter, the user will reproduce what they know.
+Here are three areas: